Designing the Behavior of AI

 Fallback: Set Default Values for Exceptions

-No system can predict every exception beforehand.
-The fourth layer establishes a default value the AI returns to when the first three layers can't handle a situation.
+No system can predict all exceptions in advance.
+The fourth layer sets the default value the AI returns when the previous three layers cannot handle the situation.

-When input arrives that the above rules cannot process:
+When input arrives that cannot be handled by all the above rules:

 1. Do not arbitrarily interpret the user's intent.